-From the chaotic local market-places where the smell of spice fills the air and runaway donkeys block the thoroughfares, to the gilded mosques with their muezzins' fervent calls to prayer; from the peach-coloured sands of the Erg Chebbi dunes to the staggering Todra Gorge, from Casablanca to Marrakech and from Fez to Tangier, Morocco offers visitors a sumptuous feast of sights and sounds.
+From the chaotic local markets where the smell of spice fills the air and runaway donkeys block the thoroughfares, to the gilded mosques making their fervent calls to prayer; from the peach-coloured sands of the Erg Chebbi dunes, to the staggering Todra Gorge; from Casablanca to Marrakech and from Fez to Tangier, Morocco offers visitors a sumptuous feast of sights and sounds.

 Best time to visit Morocco

 Morocco has a strange climate, with great regional variations in temperature.
 Referred to as a 'cold country with a very hot sun', the climate of Morocco is characterised by extreme and changeable conditions.
 The best time to visit Morocco is between April and early June, or between September and November, when the weather is consistently warm and dry.
 Read more on Morocco's Climate and Weather.

 What to see in Morocco